ThomasKundera/ApolloRadiations/README.md

 ## Order of explanation

-- sources of radiations?
+- sources of radioactivity?
-- kinds of ionisation radiations emissions
+- kinds of radioactive emissions
-- absorption/effects of rays
+- absorption/effects of radioactivity
 - matter becoming active?